Altermagnetism and Superconductivity: A Short Historical Review

 \subsubsection{4, Relationship to the previous subsections}

-We now turn to connecting AMs with the ELC phases and multipole expansions discussed in the previous subsections.
-For AM metals, they have spin-momentum locked FSs resemble those found in $F^A_{l >1}$ channel $\alpha$ phase (see Fig.\ref{fig:Fig-ELC}) or characterized by distinct multipoles (see Fig.\ref{fig:Fig-3}).
-Accordingly, the type of SML is labeled by the angular momentum quantum number $l$ and for $l = 0, 1, 2, 3, ...$, we have $s$-, $p$-, $d$-, $g$-wave SML \citep{Smejkal2022-1}.
-However, it is important to note that these $F^A_{l}$ channel spin-momentum locked FSs - or more generally, multiple expansions - are constructed with a single-band framework, which does not apply to AMs.
-In AMs, the requirement of compensated magnetic moments implies the presence of at least two sublattices (with the exact number determined by the underlying spin space group).
-Consequently, a multiband description is necessary to capture the Fermi surface topology.
+We now establish the connection between AMs, the ELC phases, and atomic multipole basis discussed in previous subsections.
+For AM metals, the spin-momentum locked FSs resembles those of $F^A_{l >1}$ channel $\alpha$ phase (see Fig.\ref{fig:Fig-ELC}) or corresponding atomic multipole basis (see Fig.\ref{fig:Fig-3}).
+Accordingly, the types of NRSML in AM metals can be classified by the angular momentum number $l$; for $l = 0, 1, 2, 3, ...$, these corresponds to $s$-, $p$-, $d$-, $g$-, and higher-wave SML \citep{Smejkal2022-1}.
+As concrete examples, the $d_{xy}$- and $d_{x^2-y^2}$-wave SML, which are frequently encountered in the next section, can be expressed as $\sin k_x \sin k_y \sigma_z$ and $(\cos k_x - \cos k_y)\sigma_z$, respectively.
+Near the $\Gamma$ point, these terms linearize to $k_x k_y \sigma_z$ and $k^2_x - k^2_y \sigma_z$, which directly correspond to $T_{x^2-y^2}$ and $T_{xy}$ multipoles.
+Therefore, $F^A_{2}$ channel $\alpha$-phase, $T_{xy}$ multipole, and $d_{x^2-y^2}$-wave AMs can manifest the same type of NRSML, as shown in the centre of Fig.\ref{fig:Fig-1}.
+However, it is important to note that these $F^A_{l}$ channel FSs - or more generally, atomic multiple basis - are constructed within a single-band framework, which does not generally apply to AMs.
+In AMs, the compensated magnetic moments requires at least two sublattices (the exact number determined by the underlying spin space group).
+Consequently, a multiband description is necessary to capture the FS topology.